STARS-Design-Track-2023/rtl-blocks-stop-watch/README.md

 The mode output needs to be 3'b100 when the state of the stop watch is Idle, 3'b010 when the state is Clear, and 3'b001 when the state is Running.

-The time_o outputs needs to count to go from 0 (5'b00000) to 31 (5'b11111) and wrap up arround back to 0.
+The time_o output needs to count from 0 (5'b00000) to 31 (5'b11111) and wrap up arround back to 0.

 # Behavior

+Each button press should change the state of the stop watch from Idle to Clear to Running, and back Idl again.

 - When the state of the stop watch is Idle the time_o value should not change.